Akkshita06/ProofFirst/README.md

 ---

-## 3. The learning loop — Syndicate gets sharper with every miss
+## 3. The learning loop — ProofFirst gets sharper with every miss

 Everything above is a deterministic, thoroughly tested pipeline — but static.
 Nothing in it improved on its own.
 The learning loop closes that gap without touching a single guardrail above it.